kasterma/drlnd-navigation/README.md

 color and type (yellow banana, blue banana, zzz wall) of the object that the ray intersects.

+From playing with the environment (interact.py) an episode in the environment is 300 steps of the environent.

 ## Environment summary

 ### Reward